alexbfree/thesis/src/chapter-5.md

 Case Study Two: The Human Experience of GDPR {#chapter-5}
 =========================================================

+> _"The Crystal Wind is the storm, and the storm is data, and the data is life.
+>You have been slaves, denied the storm, denied the freedom of your data.
+>That is now ended; the whirlwind is upon you . . . . . .
+Whether you like it or not."_
+>
-> _"The Crystal Wind is the storm, and the storm is data, and the data is life.<br/>You have been slaves, denied the storm, denied the freedom of your data.<br/>That is now ended; the whirlwind is upon you . . . . . .
-Whether you like it or not."_<br/><br/>—from _'The Long Run: A Tale of the Continuing Time'_ by Daniel Keys Moran (computer programmer and science fiction writer)
+>—from _'The Long Run: A Tale of the Continuing Time'_ by Daniel Keys Moran (computer programmer and science fiction writer)

 In this chapter, I will describe the second major case study of this PhD, in which I took 11 participants[^7] through an longitudinal in-depth one-on-one process of three interviews with coaching and support in between, with the total engagement per participant lasting approximately 4 hours over a three month period.
 The purpose of the research was gain a deeper understanding of people's attitudes to the kinds of personal data held by companies in people's everyday lives and what they want from that data (in pursuit of RQ1) and specifically to examine the human experience of existing in a data-centric world [[2.1](#2.1)], with each individual having a number of relationships with service providers that involve the use and holding of personal data; in line with RQ2 the goal is to better understand the role of that data in those relationships.
 In particular, having gained an initial understand of attitudes, hopes and expectations, a further objective was to examine how those expectations might change during the journey of digital life mapping, data request making, receiving and examining of data, and scrutiny of responses, collectively forming a holistic understanding of "the human experience of accessing your data with GDPR."